Mrrm2/Comms-User-Guide/README.md

 ## Style Guide

 We used the [Markdown Guide](https://www.markdownguide.org/) to help us write this guide in Markdown.
 We also took inspiration from the [Google Developer Documentation Style Guide] (https://developers.google.com/style) when writing this guide.
 However, we did not follow the Google Developer Documentation Style Guide exactly.
 We made changes where we saw fit, and we also added our own style guide rules.
 This allowed us to personalize the creation of this guide.

+## Collaborating

+Since MkDocs Material allowed us to modularly create this guide, we found it easy to split up the work between the two of us.
+This allowed us to work on the guide at our own pace, and also allowed us to collaborate on the guide at the same time.
+We collaborated using GitHub to keep track of our changes, and to keep our codebase organized.